 Above and below is the honeybee body which has the typical bee shape.
 Below right is the head of a honey bee showing the tongue.
 Honey bee size ranges from 12 - 20 mm long.
 The honeybee is not native to the USA, but was introduced by European settlers.

 There are around 60,000 - 70,000 bees in the average hive.
 The queen and workers (all female), and drones (males) are produced when needed.
+For more on what a worker does and when.

 Usually just a few hundred drones are produced at a time.
 One or more drones fertilizes the queen during the single nuptial flight.
 The sperm from the drone is inserted into the queen explosively - the pop can actually be heard!
 The drone dies after this single mating because when the queen and the drone separate the drone's genitalia (along with some abdominal contents) are hauled out and remains in the queen.
 The queen can mate more than once however.
 The next male to mate with her will just scrape out the genitalia of the previous male as he mate with the same fatal, explosive end.
 The matings continue until the queen judges she has a sufficient store of sperm in her spermatheca to last her a lifetime.
 Then she returns to the hive.
 The queen can lay around 2000 eggs per day, and can live for five years, so can lay over one million eggs in her lifetime.
 It is the queen who has the power to decide whether the egg she lays will be fertilized or unfertilised as she can release or withhold at will sperm stored in her spermatheca.
 Fertilized eggs can develop into workers or new queens, and unfertilised eggs into drones (males).